AlrightErin27/erinvb-portfolio-2024/README.md

 - **Node.js** and **Express.js** for backend server logic
 - **CSS** for responsive and sleek design

-For more details, please refer to the [Shop README](./src/Components/Shop/README.md).
+For details, please refer to the [Shop README](./src/Components/Shop/README.md).

 ### 6. **Medium Blog - Tech Insights and Tutorials**